 OPT-V 646 Ocular Pharmacology (2 cr.)
 P: V 642.
-Medications used in treatment of ocular disease.
-Ocular effects of systemic medications.
+This course includes a detailed description of the mechanisms, clinical applications, side effects and contraindications of ocular pharmacological agents used in the diagnosis and treatment of ocular disease.
+Ocular effects of systemic medications are covered.

 OPT-V 652 Clinical Sciences III: Accommodation and Binocular Vision (3 cr.)
 P: V 551 and V 552.
-Vision examination techniques and theory and application of vision testing instrumentation, with emphasis on accommodation and binocular vision; accommodation and vergence test findings as they relate to normal function, subjective symptoms, and performance; theory and case analysis of no-strabismic binocular vision problems.
+Vision examination techniques, theory and application of vision testing instrumentation, with emphasis on accommodation and binocular vision; accommodation and vergence test findings as they relate to normal function, subjective symptoms, and performance; theory and case analysis of non-strabismic binocular vision problems.

 OPT-V 653 Clinical Sciences III: Posterior Segment Examination Techniques (2 cr.)
-P: V551, V552.
-Introduction to techniques used to examine and evaluate the health of the posterior segment of the eye, including direct ophthalmoscopy, monocular and binocular indirect ophthalmoscopy, fundus biomicroscopy, three mirror gonioscopy, and posterior pole imaging techniques.
+P: V 551 and V 552.
+Introduction to techniques used to examine and evaluate the health of the posterior segment of the eye, including direct ophthalmoscopy, monocular and binocular indirect ophthalmoscopy, fundus biomicroscopy, gonioscopy, and posterior pole imaging techniques.
 Other techniques will be introduced as appropriate.

-OPT-V 654 Clinical Sciences IV (4 cr.)
+OPT-V 654 Clinical Sciences IV: Clinical Analysis and Communication (4 cr.)
 P: V 652 and V 653.
 Advanced clinical analysis, procedures, and protocols for examinations of patients in the clinical setting, and comprehensive eye and vision examinations with scheduled patients; patient assessment and plan, patient communication; introduction to clinical ocular disease and protocols.